Wondering why tummy time is all the rage when it comes to babies? Here’s everything you need to know.

 In the mid-1990s, the American Academy of Pediatrics (AAP) began recommending that babies sleep on their backs instead of their tummies.
-This was to reduce the risk of SIDS (sudden infant death syndrome), and since the safe sleep recommendations were issued, the numbers of preventable sleep-related infant deaths plummeted.
+This was to reduce the risk of SIDS (sudden infant death syndrome), which was found to be more common among babies who slept on theit bellies.
+Since the safe sleep recommendations were issued, the numbers of preventable sleep-related infant deaths plummeted.

 But around the same time, experts started to notice an uptick in the number of babies with flat head syndrome.
 Babies also started to be delayed in rolling over and crawling because they were spending both their waking and sleeping times on their backs, and spending little time on their stomachs.
-So in 2003, the AAP advised that babies get supervised tummy time every day.
+So in 2003, the AAP advised that babies get supervised time on their tummy every day.

 What are the benefits of tummy time?

-Tummy time during play gives babies the chance to strengthen their upper body, arm, and back muscles that they are not working on when they sleep on their backs.
-This supervised tummy time also helps to prevent babies’ heads from flattening or misshaping from too much pressure in the same position all day and night.
+Tummy time during play gives babies the chance to strengthen their upper body, arm, and back muscles that they’re not working on when they sleep on their backs.
+This supervised belly time also helps to prevent babies’ heads from flattening or misshaping from too much pressure in the same position all day and night.

-When can I start putting my baby in tummy time?
+When can I start putting my baby on the tummy?

-Tummy time can begin as early as your little one’s first week of life.
+Your baby can start playing on the tummy as early as his or her first week of life.
 Your newborn won’t be able to lift his or her head at first, but the sooner you start, the sooner your baby will get used to the tummy position, making tummy time easier as your baby gets older.

 Begin with just a few minutes at a time, two to three times a day for the first month.
 As baby gets older and enjoys time on his or her tummy more, stretch out the sessions.
-By the time your baby reaches three to four months, he or she should be able to tolerate (and be happy!) being on the tummy for an extended amount of time.
-Encourage side time along with tummy time, as well.
-And remember that tummy time should always be supervised.
+By eight weeks old, your baby should be able to be on the tummy 15 to 30 cumulative per day, and by the time your baby reaches three to four months, he or she should be able to tolerate (and be happy!) being on the tummy for an extended amount of time.

-Most babies dislike tummy time, especially in the beginning.
+Most babies dislike being on the tummy, especially in the beginning.
 It’s hard for a little baby to lift his or her heavy head and use muscles he or she hasn’t strengthened yet—that’s the whole point of tummy time!
 So give your baby the opportunity to struggle.
-Never force a baby who is crying or struggling a lot to stay in tummy time, but also don’t give up the second your baby grunts in displeasure.
+Never force a baby who is crying or struggling a lot to stay tummy down, but also don’t give up the second your baby grunts in displeasure.
 A little frustration or discomfort is okay!
 In fact, we know that pushing ourselves out of our comfort zone and practicing things that are hard for us is an important life skill—and it’s important for your baby, too.
 Expect some struggling, but don’t swoop in to fix it immediately.
-Let your baby work at it for a 30 seconds to a minute or two, and end the tummy time session only if your baby is extremely miserable.
+Let your baby work at it for a 30 seconds to a minute or two, and end the tummy session only if your baby is extremely miserable.

 Remember, it may take a while for your baby to love the idea of tummy time.
 Start slowly and work towards a few minutes at a time, a few times a day.
-By four or five months old, babies should be on their tummies for 40 minutes to an hour a day cumulatively.
+By four to five months old, babies should be on their tummies for 40 to 60 minutes cumulatively a day.

 What if my baby spits up every time I put him on his tummy?

-It’s not unusual for a baby to spit up during tummy time… especially if it’s after a feeding.
-Try to wait at least 20 minutes after a feeding before you start tummy time to give your baby time to digest.
+It’s not unusual for babies to spit up when on their tummies… especially if it’s after a feeding.
+Try to wait at least 20 minutes after a feeding before you place your baby tummy down to give him or her time to digest.
 That said, some babies are just prolific spitters and they spit up even hours after a feeding, so it might inevitably happen during tummy time.
 There’s no need to worry about the spitting, as long as baby is happy and gaining weight.

-If your baby has diagnosed reflux, tummy time may be a little more uncomfortable.
+If your baby has diagnosed reflux, being on the stomach may be a little more uncomfortable.
 Wait to put your baby tummy down until after he or she’s been upright for 30 minutes.
-You can also do elevated tummy time on your chest or on a yoga ball (more about that below).
+You can also do elevated tummy sessions on your chest or on a yoga ball (more about that below).